giving & receiving.

 Where and When Does Respite Happen?

 Regularly scheduled visits are provided at your home by volunteers who are screened, trained and carefully matched and monitored to meet your family's needs.
-It is typical for the volunteer to come weekly for a period of 2-4 hours.
+It is typical for the volunteer to come weekly for a maximum of 4 hours respite.
+Lengths of respite visits will be determined by the caregiver and Caregiving & Aging Social Worker.

-Caregivers can also have a break while the person they care for spends time with FamilyMeans staff and volunteers in a group setting.
+Caregivers of older adults can also have a break while they person they care for spends time with FamilyMeans staff and volunteers in a group setting.

 How Do I Learn More About Respite?